Stocks drift as strong week for Wall Street heads for close

 NEW YORK (AP) — Stocks are drifting Friday as a strong week for Wall Street appears to be heading for a quiet close.

-The S&P 500 was 0.3% higher in early trading, on pace for its third winning week in the last four and close to its highest level since early December.
-The Dow Jones Industrial Average was up 104 points, or 0.3%, at 34,047, as of 10:17 a.m.
-Eastern time, while the Nasdaq composite was 0.5% higher.
+The S&P 500 was 0.3% higher after flipping between small gains and losses through the morning.
+It's on pace for its third winning week in the last four and near its highest level since the start of December.
+The Dow Jones Industrial Average was up 53 points, or 0.2%, at 34,003, as of noon Eastern time, while the Nasdaq composite was 0.7% higher.

 Weighing on Wall Street were falling stocks across the chipmaking industry following a jolting warning from Intel.
 Not only did its revenue and earnings fall short of expectations last quarter amid a punishing slowdown in sales, it also gave a forecast for revenue this quarter that was more than $2 billion short of analysts’ expectations.